UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Let's look at examples of both.

 ### Adding functionality
-We've added an extra property `HasTowBar` (for connecting and towing trailors) to the `Car` class that was not present in the parent.
+We've added an extra property `HasTowBar` (for connecting and towing trailers) to the `Car` class that was not present in the parent.
 This makes sense as not all Road Vehicles can have a tow bar fitted.
-For a car, the fitting of a tow bar is something that can change through the lifetime of a car, so this is a propery that can be both written and read.
+For a car, the fitting of a tow bar is something that can change through the lifetime of a car, so this is a property that can be both written and read.

 This property was made public, so it can be changed from outside.
 We can do this in `Main`.
 For example